10.0

 Edge

-The contact's son owns a 2018 Ford Edge.
-The contact stated while her son was driving at an undisclosed speed, the low coolant warning light illuminated.
-The contact's son drove the vehicle to his residence and parked the vehicle.
-The next day, the contact-??s son attempted to start the vehicle however, the vehicle failed to start.
-The vehicle was towed to the dealer where it was diagnosed with a failed engine and that the engine needed to be replaced.
-The contact was informed that the engine failure was due to coolant leaking into the cylinders.
+The contact owns a 2018 Ford Edge.
+The contact stated while driving at an undisclosed speed, the vehicle unexpectedly jerked with the check engine warning light illuminated.
+The vehicle was taken to the dealer, where it was diagnosed that there were metal shavings inside the torque converter, which caused the transmission to fail.
+The contact was informed that the transmission needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure and a case was filed.
-The failure mileage was approximately 77,000.
+The manufacturer was made aware of the failure and referred the contact to the NHTSA Hotline for assistance.
+The failure mileage was approximately 79,000.

 Edge